rajeshvkothari/oom/GIN_README_2508.md

 	  These images can either be built from a scratch repository or a pre-build version of the images are used from CCI_REPO VM.

+	  There are two ways to use tosca images:

+      - Building images built from a scratch repository

+	  - Using pre built images use pre-build version of the images from CCI_REPO

 	  Login into the Demo Server and perform steps as follows:

       - clone puccini: